Soneso/as-soroban-sdk/README.md

 }
 ```

 You must define the contract spec for each function exported by your contract.
 In the upper example there is only one function named `hello`.
-You must define the name, the arguments and the return value of the function, so that the host environment can execute it.
+In addition, you must define the name, the arguments and the return value of the function, so that the host environment can execute it.

 ```json
 {